namsral/Torpedo/README.markdown

 Torpedo
 =======

-Torpedo allows you to schedule HTTP callbacks via a REST API.
+Torpedo is daemon which allows you to schedule HTTP callbacks via a REST API.

 Say you need to send out a message at exactly 8:52 am.
 But your web framework doesn't support scheduling jobs and setting up a message queue is overkill.

 1. Run Torpedo:

-		torpedo --port 7931 --address 127.0.0.1
+		torpedo --address 127.0.0.1 --port 7931